t-taormina/CS302/projects/Project1/final_submissions/gdb_efficiency_Taormina.md

 for some very efficient and concise functions to be written.
 In my program I believe I have done a careful and successful job of isolating objects and their specific jobs.
-There are few instances of classes reaching out to other classes and requesting their member data in order to manipulate it.
+There are few instances of classes reaching out to other classes and requesting their member data but in no cases are we trying to manipulate it.
 The few instances where I do have "getters" and "setters" are in the node class where the "get/set" functions are used to access the "next" pointer which is a private data member.
 Another instance where I have a setter is in the "Player" class which uses a setter to keep track of points as they are scored during the course of the game.
-The last setters are found in the shape of editing functions that are intended to be available should a user want to change their name, correct a typo, etc. With the minimal amount of getting and setting that I have in my program, I think that this indicates a solid separation of roles and responsibilities for my classes.
+The last setters are found in the functions for editing user data should a user want to change their name, correct a typo, etc. With the minimal amount of getting and setting that I have in my program, I think that this indicates a solid separation of roles and responsibilities for my classes.

 - The data structures implemented in my program solely consisted of the required structures.
 They were a circular linked list, an array of linear linked lists, and